veeneck/ColwichHSO/content/events/meeting3.md

 - /images/flyers/HSOMeetingJanWeb.jpg
 - /images/flyers/HSOMeetingJanWeb.jpg
 ---
-Meet in the CES Library to help us plan out the Spring Events, and to fill out volunteer roles.
+Meet in the CES Nest to help us plan out the Spring Events, and to fill out volunteer roles.
 Hope to see you there!